androidthings/contrib-drivers/pwmspeaker/README.md

 ### Gradle dependency

-To use the `pwm-speaker` driver, simply add the line below to your project's `build.gradle`, where `<version>` matches the last version of the driver available on [jcenter][jcenter].
+To use the `pwmspeaker` driver, simply add the line below to your project's `build.gradle`, where `<version>` matches the last version of the driver available on [jcenter][jcenter].

 ```
 dependencies {
-    compile 'com.google.android.things.contrib:driver-pwm-speaker:<version>'
+    compile 'com.google.android.things.contrib:driver-pwmspeaker:<version>'
 }
 ```